NAPCORE: National Access Point Coordination Organisation for Europe

 National Access Points (NAPs) for mobility data

 The ITS Directive (2010/40/EU) and its delegated regulations demand that each European member state set up its own National Access Point (NAP) for mobility data.
-There are more than 30 operational National Access Points currently in existence in almost all EU member states (and beyond), on which mobility-related data is published and made available for use in the field of travel information services, for instance.
+There are more than thirty operational National Access Points currently in existence in almost all EU member states (and beyond), on which mobility-related data is published and made available for use in the field of travel information services, for instance.

 Harmonising compliance assessment processes